 In fact, being able to leave something to families is often one of the primary drivers behind people’s decisions as they head into later life.

 According to an article in The Times, nearly 67% of over 60’s will leave assets worth over £100,000 to their children.

-When making plans to leave money to children or other family members, it is difficult to foresee all eventualities.
-The decisions you make may reflect the situation at the time of making a will, therefore not necessarily taking into account future events.
+When planning to leave money to children or other family members, it is difficult to foresee all eventualities.
+The decisions you make may reflect the situation at the time of making a will, therefore not necessarily considering future events.
 One area that often goes overlooked is the possibility of a divorce involving any children set to inherit from your estate.
-Two thirds of parents over 60 are reported to have no provisions in place for such an eventuality.
+Two-thirds of parents over 60 are reported to have no provisions in place for such an eventuality.
 This is despite the common knowledge that so many marriages end in divorce.